-BREA, CA, March 31, 2023 – A groundbreaking human clinical trial published in the Journal of Biochemistry and Biotechnology reveals AstraGin®’s significant impact on various factors related to gut health in patients with Ulcerative Colitis (UC).
+BREA, CA, March 31, 2023 – A groundbreaking human clinical trial published in the Journal of Biochemistry and Biotechnology reveals AstraGin®’s significant impact on various factors related to gut health in participants.

-In this study, UC patients took one capsule of AstraGin® before breakfast and dinner for three months, following a 100mg per day protocol.
+In this study, participants took one capsule of AstraGin® before breakfast and dinner for three months, following a 100mg per day protocol.
 The results demonstrated that AstraGin® effectively improved intestinal barrier integrity, increased the population of beneficial bacteria, and mitigated the growth of harmful bacteria in the gut.

 The study reported notable increases in populations of good bacteria, including a 420% increase in Faecalibacterium prausmitzii and a 180% increase in Bifidobacterium adolescentis, among others.
 These probiotics play a crucial role in maintaining a healthy gut environment.

 Moreover, AstraGin® was shown to significantly decrease the growth of harmful bacteria, with a 98% decrease in Prevotella and a mitigating Enterobacteriaceae with a mere 14% increase compared to a 614% increase observed in the placebo group.

 In addition, participants in the AstraGin® group experienced an 11% increase in neutrophil cells and a 20.5% increase in lymphocyte immune cells.
 AstraGin® also improved L-arginine absorption, with the area under the curve (AUC) of L-arginine in the AstraGin® group being 49.7% higher than the placebo group.
 Furthermore, the trial showed a positive impact on ghrelin, an appetite hormone often affected by gut health challenges.